https://www.ii.com/linkified-section-headings-in-hugo-generated-web-pages/#_why

 To learn about Hugo’s render hooks, see gohugo.io/getting-started/configuration-markup/#markdown-render-hooks.

-To linkify section headings in an article written in AsciiDoc, use one or both of these AsciiDoc attributes:
+To linkify section headings in an article written in AsciiDoc, use one or both of these AsciiDoc built-in attributes:

 sectlinks